Financing Your Study Abroad Experience

 - A completed application form.
 Only completed application forms will be considered.

-- Two letters of recommendation with at least one from a faculty member in the Canisius College Psychology Department.
+- Two letters of recommendation with at least one from a faculty member in the Canisius University Psychology Department.
 These are to be e-mailed directly to both Dr. Larkin (@email) and Dr. Pines (@email).
 A copy of your college transcript (unofficial) including GPA.
 This is to be attached to your completed application.

 - A 1500 word essay indicating why the student believes he/she should be the recipient of the Larkin-Pines Scholarship.
 This is to be printed and attached to the application material.